Ordering Recommendation

 Patient Preparation

 Diet, medication, and nutritional supplements may introduce interfering substances.
-Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, and non-essential over-the-counter medications (upon the advice of their physician).
+Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, and nonessential over-the-counter medications (upon the advice of their physician).

 Collect

-Royal blue (K2EDTA) or Royal blue (NaHep).
+Royal blue (K2EDTA) or royal blue (NaHep).

 Specimen Preparation